WQED (TV): Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On January 5, 2009, WQED launched Create on 13.2, replacing the standard-definition simulcast of WQED's main channel.

 Analog-to-digital conversion

 WQED shut down its analog signal on VHF channel 13 on June 12, 2009, when full-power television stations in the United States transitioned from analog to digital broadcasts by federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 38 to VHF channel 13.
-WQED was the only full-powered station in the Pittsburgh market to move its digital signal back to its analog-era channel.
+WQED was the only full-power station in the Pittsburgh market to move its digital signal back to its analog-era channel.
 Former sister station WINP-TV took over WQED's former digital channel 38, broadcasting on virtual channel 16.1.